-My business, Rays Ice Cream, Swindon’s independent ice cream maker is celebrating 9 years in business on the 12th August and I used it as a chance to reflect on the last few months’ trading.
+My business, Rays Ice Cream, Swindon’s independent ice cream maker celebrated 9 years in business on the 12th August 2020 and I used it as a chance to reflect on the last few months’ trading.

 When we opened the doors of our Old Town shop for the first time on 12th August 2011, I had absolutely no idea where this business journey was going to take me.
 By the spring of 2020, I thought I had a much clearer idea of what was coming next for the business, we had spent a lot of time over winter marketing the wholesale side of our business and had plenty of new business customers lined up for the season; we had agreed another 3 month pop-up shop at Swindon Designer Outlet; we had various weddings and events planned in the diary and plans for new products for our shops.
 Little did we know what was around the corner…….

 By the end of March we had closed both of our shops, our wholesale business had all but disappeared overnight as our customers’ businesses had also closed, events began being cancelled or postponed one by one.
 It was a truly terrifying time and I genuinely had no idea if we would get through it, I held a meeting with my Management Team to let them know as much but assuring them that we were going to do everything within our power to ensure our survival.